dasrecord-zz/SMS-Blast-Repo/README.md

 # SMS-Blast-Repo
-A script that leverages an IFTTT webhook receiver to automate Android SMS.
+A script that leverages an IFTTT webhook receiver to automate outbound Android SMS.

 Step 1.
 Configure your (free) IFTTT account at <https://ifttt.com/>